The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 Who is exempt from paying FICA tax?

-This is applicable to you for the first five years that you are in the US (unless you remain a student in which case you may still be exempt).
+This is applicable for the first five years that they are in the U.S. (unless they remain a student, in which case they may still be exempt).

 However, this FICA exemption does not apply to F, J, or M-1, visa holders or Q-1/Q-2 nonimmigrants who move to immigration status which is not exempt or to its own protected status.